IUPAC/WFChemCookbook/book/manipulations/using_inchi.md

 Last, specific tools are being developed to resolve InChI and InChIKey by searching into databases.
 Currently, InChI and InChIKey resolution can be done at [PubChem search page](https://pubchem.ncbi.nlm.nih.gov/), [UniChem](https://www.ebi.ac.uk/unichem/), or the [CACTUS Chemical Identity Resolver](https://cactus.nci.nih.gov/chemical/structure).

-An API to resolve programmatically InChIKeys are also being developed.
-Progress can be checked out at [InChI Resolver](https://inchi-resolver.org/).